eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/admin/workspace/python/index.md

 You can install a package by uploading a source distribution .tar.gz file, by uploading a build distribution .whl file, or by specifying a package name, i.e., a pip requirement specifier with a package name available on pypi.org (e.g. `requests==2.27.1`).

+!!! note
+    The tab-completion of this command lists only public packages from pypi.org and not from additional or changed python package repositories you may have configured on the server.

 ## admin workspace python uninstall